LeoSaucedo/rikka-bot/README.md

 - `shocked, smile, hentai, blush, bdsm, rekt, boop, fuckoff, sanic, dreamy, kys`

 #### In the works
-- `trivia`  - Trivia module with global and local leaderboards
+- Server and global leaderboard for the trivia game.
 - Improved, proprietary AI, instead of cleverbot.

 ### Special Thanks